The PCI Glossary: Everything You Need to Know About PCI Compliance

 The PCI glossary https://www.verygoodsecurity.com/learn/pci-compliance is a helpful tool for understanding the various terms and acronyms associated with PCI compliance.
 However, it’s important to remember that PCI compliance is a complex and ever-changing topic, and this glossary is only meant to be a starting point for your research.

-If you’re looking to achieve PCI compliance, it’s important to partner with a qualified provider who can help you navigate the complexities of the PCI DSS.
-With the right partner, you can be confident that you’re meeting all of the requirements for PCI compliance and keeping your data safe.
+If you want to achieve PCI compliance, it’s important to partner with a qualified provider who can help you navigate the complexities of the PCI DSS.
+With the right partner, you can be confident that you’re meeting all PCI compliance requirements and keeping your data safe.